zach4098/TrafficMonitoring-usingYOLO/README.md

 **[DataInterpreter.py](data_analysis/DataInterpreter.py)** allows for users to interact with the raw data, and put it into more valuable and legible forms.
 There are a number of utility scripts as well, which all have their own commands.

 **[graph.ipynb](data_analysis/graph.ipynb)**

+## Frequently Asked Questions:

+**Question**: main.py cannot run on a laptop.
+Is there a program that can be used to see the camera working?

+**Answer**: In the TrafficMonitoring-withYOLO GitHub repository, there is a folder named “depthai_collection”.
+Inside that folder, there are 2 programs: “main.py” and “mainXgpio”. “main.py” runs on the Raspberry Pi autostart, and uses a GPIO module which cannot be imported on a laptop. “mainXgpio” is the same program, but without the module and it shows the camera output as well.
+Run “mainXgpio” on the laptop.

+**Question**: How does the angle affect the accuracy of the data collection?

+**Answer**: The YOLOv6 is very good at a number of angles, but each come with upside and downside.
+From a birds-eye view (On top of an overhead bridge), the AI can recognize objects next to each other, and is very proficient with cars.
+However, it may sometimes struggle to recognize which direction the vehicle is coming from.

+From the side, the AI can recognize bikes and motorbikes with higher accuracy.
+That being said, it struggles with seeing vehicles that may be behind others.
+One way to fix this would be to have the camera at a 45 degree angle to the street.

+**Question**: How to use DataInterpreter.txt?
+**Answer**: Here are the steps on how to use DataInterpreter.txt:
+1. When prompted “Select Action”, input “read”
+    * If you have two separate data files that are recorded one after another, input “combine”
+    * To clear the “data.xlsx” spreadsheet, input “clear”
+    * To make a new “data.xlsx” spreadsheet, input “new”
+    * If you have a recording with a large portion of pedestrians on bicycles, input “preprocess”.
+That program will find every instance where a pedestrian is recorded in tandem with a bicycle, and remove the pedestrian, therefore providing more accurate data.
+    * To end the program, input “end”
+2. When prompted “Select File to Read”, input the number corresponding to which dataset you would like to read
+3. When prompted “Enter Time Recording Started (XX:XX:XX)”, input the time recording started in the format shown above.
+    * Once you have completed this step for a file, it does not need to be done again.
+Simply press Enter
+4. In order to collect specialized data specifically during peak hours, input “y” for peak hours.
+You can enter your own, or press Enter in order to use the defaults.
+    * Repeat this step for night peak
+5. When prompted “Choose Vehicles(s) to Record:”, you can list all of the vehicles you would want there to be a column for.
+The key is available in the labelMap:
+    * NOTE: To record all vehicles, type “all”
+    * To record multiple vehicles, create a list such as the following:
+    * “all, truck, car, bicycle”
+         * This will return columns for all vehicles, trucks, cars, and bicycles with their corresponding data.